ctuanle/json-serve/README.md

 ## JSON-Serve

-By serving a json file as a rest api server, you can create a testing api within a minute with JSON-Serve.
+By serving a json file as a rest api server, you can create a testing api within less than a minute with JSON-Serve.

 ### Note